 St George Day falls on the 6th May.
-It is one of the most celebrated public holidays in the Bulgarian calendar year.
+It’s also Bulgarian Armed Forces day and is one of the most celebrated public holidays in the Bulgarian calendar year.

 Families and friends join together on this day to celebrate the patron Saint of shepherds and farmers.

 This day represents the beginning of summer and the new farming cycle.
 It is a magical day when evil spells can be broken too!

 St George Day is celebrated in many countries around the world.
 The saints day falls on the accepted day of his death in 303 AD.
 For countries who follow the Gregorian calendar that will be on the 23 April, but in Bulgaria the Christian Orthodox church follows the Julian calendar and so Saint George’s day falls on the 6th May.

 The slaughter, cooking and eating of a whole lamb is a common ritual in every village of Bulgaria.
 It’s related to ancient pagan traditions of the first spring milking of the sheep and goats and hope of better times ahead.